 Lisbon – 12 tips for Sustainable Tourism and Luxury Travel in 2024

-Nestled on the western coast of Portugal, Lisbon, the vibrant capital city, is a destination that seamlessly blends rich history, stunning architecture, and a thriving contemporary scene.
+Situated on the western coast of Portugal, Lisbon, the vibrant capital city, is a destination that seamlessly blends rich history, stunning architecture, and a thriving contemporary scene.
 With charming neighbourhoods, Instagram-friendly viewpoints, and a blossoming culinary culture, Lisbon, one of the oldest cities in Europe, has become a top choice for travellers and digital nomads.
 In fact, it’s too popular, coming down with the affliction known as overtourism.
 But, if you take time to explore, there are plenty of exciting choices in Lisbon for both sustainable tourism and luxury travel.

 Lisbon skyline with Targus River in the background